drevops/git-artifact/README.md

 Forwarding all changes from the source repository to the destination repository as-is for every branch: for example, a commit in the source repository branch `feature/123` would create a commit in the destination repository branch `feature/123`.
-The following commits in the source repository branch `feature/123` would update the destination repository branch `feature/123` with the changes, but would overwrite the last "deployment" commit.
+The next commit to the source repository branch `feature/123` would update the destination repository branch `feature/123` with the changes, but would overwrite the last "deployment" commit.